 Tooth Whitening Appointments

-A fairly standard routine is followed when doing chair side bleaching procedures.
-The gels used contain a high concentration of hydrogen peroxide, anywhere from 15 to 25 per cent, which is why it is an ‘in-office’ service.
+A fairly standard routine is followed when Kayla completes a chair side bleaching procedure.
+The gels used contain a high concentration of hydrogen peroxide, anywhere from 15 to 25 per cent, which is why it must be monitored by a dental professional ‘in-office’.

-The soft tissue is protected either by placing a liquid rubber dam, or resin that is painted on to protect against any irritation.
-This is left to sit for 15-30 minutes, and a light may be used to enhance the bleaching process.
+Your soft tissue is protected by placing a rubber guard over any exposed gum which prevents irritation.
+This is left to sit for 15-30 minutes, and a light is used to activate the chemicals.
 The bleach is then washed off and the process is repeated.

 Part of the whitening effect is due to dehydration during the bleaching process, which makes teeth look whiter than their true new color.
 Much like the hairdresser, in-office bleaching is not a permanent solution, and teeth will eventually begin accumulating stains that will warrant either a ‘touch up’ visit, or maintenance at home.

 Unfortunately, dental bleaching will not work on crowns, veneers or bonding.
 Depending on the the particulars of your teeth and your lifestyle habits, whitening results can last between one and three years.

 If you’d like to schedule an appointment to discuss whether chairside whitening would help you reach your aesthetic smile goals, contact us by phone (207) 782-5308 or by form!